Guiding You and Your Family

 The U.S. Citizenship and Immigration Services office receives thousands of marriage-based Green Card applications every year, and unfortunately, not all of these are approved.
 Understanding the common reasons for denial can help you be proactive and give you a chance to talk to your attorney about any potential issues with your application.
 Common reasons for Green Card denials include:

-There were errors on the application.
-It’s common for boxes to be left unchecked or there to be issues with signatures or documentation.
+• There were errors in the application.
+It’s common for boxes to be left unchecked or for issues with signatures or documentation to occur.
 If this happens, your application could be denied on the grounds that it wasn’t complete and accurate.

 If you receive a denial notice, you have the opportunity to file an appeal.
 An immigration attorney can ensure you understand why your application was denied and help you develop the best appeal strategy possible.
 If you are not eligible for a Green Card, a green card application attorney may also be able to help you stay in the United States through another option, such as a visa.

 Aaron G. Christensen, Attorney at Law, PLLC, is here to help you understand the process of applying for a marriage-based Green Card and provide legal assistance every step of the way.
-Call 832-669-9922 to schedule a consultation today.
+Call 832-669-9922 or reach out to us online to schedule a consultation today.

 Related Articles